rrmckinney/fwx-wind/docs/source/windtests.md

 warnings.filterwarnings("ignore")
 ```
-Next, import the sonic data from the tests.
+Next, we need to import the sonic data from the tests.

 ```
 def get_sonic(filein, i, length):